stevanapter/hypertree/README.md

 	compute Z2 from: V2 & select from T2 where f=a

 where V2 is the filter used to compute Z2 from T2.

+- Condense Z planes

+In a future version of Hypertree we will support "super-cells" containing multiple z values by condensing selected planes of the pivot cube.

 - Static rollups